mcdohl28/PasswordGenerator/README.md

 # PasswordGenerator
-My sample project of Password Generator
+My sample project of Password Generator.
+Project is coded based on Python 3.

 # What libraries required?
 Refer to requirements.txt